mathiasare/SIREN-ImageColorizerProject/index.md

 ![Model](imgs/SIREN_merging.png)

 The model used is taken from the article.
+This model is initially created for simply storing a black and white image.
+The use of this model for merging is not previously doen in the article.
+Therefore, the quality of the results is unknown.

 ### First test: merging 2 black and white images